-Benzodiazepines are a type of prescription drug known as a sedative-hypnotic, which causes a sedative and relaxing effect on the brain.
+Benzodiazepines are a prescription drug known as a sedative-hypnotic, which causes a sedative and relaxing effect on the brain.
 This sedation and hypnotic make benzodiazepines popular for treating mental health issues like anxiety.
-However, benzodiazepines can also be prescribed for short-term treatment of sleep issues like insomnia.
+However, benzodiazepines can also be prescribed for short-term treatment of sleep issues.

 Benzodiazepines, such as Xanax or Restoril, are habit-forming and can cause major side effects during withdrawals.
 Therefore, they should only be used as sleep aids under the direction of your healthcare provider.